Visit MitradeTrade with Mitrade WebTrade with Mitrade AppTrade with Mitrade App

 5. Performance Analysis

-At the close of the trading day, it is important for traders to record their trades in a journal in order to analyze their strategy.
+At the close of the trading day, traders need to record their trades in a journal to analyze their strategy.
 That is outlined in the next step.

 ⬇ Download Mitrade, Trade stocks CFD with 0 commission